NathanVaughn/msfs-mod-manager/scripts/README.md

 or by downloading a `.zip` file:

 [https://github.com/NathanVaughn/msfs-mod-manager/archive/master.zip](https://github.com/NathanVaughn/msfs-mod-manager/archive/master.zip)

+You can also just download the one script file if you wish as well: [flap_lift_fix.py](https://raw.githubusercontent.com/NathanVaughn/msfs-mod-manager/master/scripts/flap_lift_fix.py)

 Now, open up Everything, and search the phrase `\Official flight_model.cfg`.
 This will find all of the flight model files for the official aircraft.
 Unfortunately,